![]() |

 I first visited the castle back in 1985, along with Hardwick Hall, when I moved to Sheffield after a year spent working for the District Valuer/Valuation Office in Lincoln – where I had first developed an interest in historic stone buildings – and I was particularly struck by the Little Castle and its magnificent fireplaces.

-I arranged for large samples of various stones being sent to site, with accompanying technical information, with the English Heritage building surveyor choosing a suitable replacement from these, and I visited briefly again in 1994 and 1995, when living in Bakewell, to see the completed restoration work.
+I arranged for large samples of various stones to be sent to site, along with technical information, with the English Heritage building surveyor choosing a suitable replacement from these, and I visited briefly in 1994 and 1995, when living in Bakewell, to see the completed restoration work.

 The last time I visited Bolsover Castle was in September 2009, during an afternoon field trip with a large group of Spanish students from Vigo, which I had been teaching English to at Swinton Academy.
 Throughout the three weeks that I had been teaching them, I had lent them my camera on previous field trips – to take photos for an ongoing classroom project – and the entrance steps to the Little Castle made a good setting for our group photo.